Operating systems

 IOMMU / stage-2

-ASID stands for Address Space Identifier.
-The TLB key is typically {ASID, VPN}, so mappings from different processes can coexist without full TLB flushes on every context switch.
+ASID means Address Space Identifier.
+TLB lookup keys use {ASID, VPN}, so entries from different processes can coexist safely.

-Stage-2 cost: without virtualization, one TLB miss needs up to four DRAM reads (one per page-table level).
-With stage-2 enabled, those reads can themselves need translation, so a cold miss may require many more memory accesses.
-Hardware handles this with nested walkers: AMD NPT (Nested Page Tables), Intel EPT (Extended Page Tables), and ARM stage-2.
+Stage-2 cost: without virtualization, one TLB miss may require up to four table reads (one per level).
+With stage-2 enabled, those reads may need another walk, so a cold miss can require more memory traffic.
+Hardware handles this with nested walkers (for example ARM stage-2, AMD NPT, Intel EPT).

 Test: